-- drug and alcohol policies, health risks, and related sanctions. - Student Activities programming options, all of which are drug and alcohol free.

-2. Campus Safety
+- drug and alcohol policies, health risks, and related sanctions. - Student Activities programming options, all of which are drug and alcohol free. - 2.
+Campus Safety - a.

-- a.
 Clery Reporting is managed by the Campus Safety Department. - b.
 Campus Safety Officers provide 24/7 patrol of campus including housing areas and monitor student behavior and environmental signs for potential AOD violations or concerns. - c.
-Barton Guardian (Personal Safety App) allows for anonymous reporting of drug or alcohol violations, or other campus safety concerns

-3. Student Life/Residence Life

-- a.
-Residential students are provided with the Housing Handbook at move in, brief of awareness is provided one-on-one for every resident and resident signs off on receipt of the handbook and associated information. - b.
+Barton Guardian (Personal Safety App) allows for anonymous reporting of drug or alcohol violations, or other campus safety concerns - 3.
+Student Life/Residence Life - a.
+Residential students are provided with the Housing Handbook and AOD Awareness booklet at move-in, and resident signs off on receipt of the handbook and associated information. - b.
 Semester housing meetings residents are provided information on AOD policies and related sanctions. - c.
-Continuous programming options both on and off campus that are all drug and alcohol free.
+Continuous programming options both on- and off-campus that are all drug and alcohol free. - 4.
+Orientation

-4. Orientation